Programvare/prosjekt/README.md

 You can find us online at: http://bota-app.com.
 To try out the admin features, login as ‘admin’ with the password ‘passord1’.
 Otherwise, to use the website as a regular user, simply sign up.
+An important thing to note is that the queue for each course will not be available unless there is an active TA Time.

 ## How to Install BoTA Locally: